The 11 best day trips from Tulum

 There are so many things to do in Tulum that it can be overwhelming.

-With this list of things to do, I will try two to explain the kind of experience you will have in each one of the activities, with the hope to make it easier for you to chose which one suits best the kind of vacation you will want to do.
+With this list of great day trips from Tulum that you can include in your Tulum itinerary, I hope to make it easier for you to chose which one suits best the kind of vacation you want to do.

-Tulum is known most of all for the ultra-photogenic archaeological site and for the bohemian life offered by the high-end eco-chic hotels and the phenomenal restaurants that will indulge all your senses.
+Tulum is known most of all for the ultra-photogenic archaeological site and for the bohemian life offered by the high-end eco-chic hotels and the phenomenal restaurants for every budget and diet, to try out.

 However you also have access from the Hotel Zone, if you leave the car by the side of the road and walk to the entrance; either way, you would need to do some walking.
 If you are going to visit during your stay in the hotel zone, this last option is the most convenient.